 You just hope he knows how to handle the pressure and hype.
 The good news is he can always ask whomever is sitting across from him at Thanksgiving for advice.

-This article was originally published November 18, 2019.
+This article was originally published November 18, 2019 but has been updated after recruiting rankings.